Appetite: Obesity

 Various hereditary forms of obesity have been traced to defects in hypothalamic signaling (such as the leptin receptor and the MC-4 receptor) or are still awaiting characterization – Prader-Willi syndrome – in addition, decreased response to satiety may promote development of obesity.
 It has been found that ghrelin-reactive IgG immunoglobulins affect ghrelin's orexigenic response.

 Other than genetically stimulated appetite abnormalities, there are physiological ones that do not require genes for activation.
 For example, ghrelin and leptin are released from the stomach and adipose cells, respectively, into the blood stream.
 Ghrelin stimulates feelings of hunger, whereas leptin stimulates feelings of satisfaction from food.
 Any changes in normal production levels of these two hormones can lead to obesity.
 The amount of leptin hormone production is stimulated by body fat percentage.
 When body fat accumulates there is overproduction of leptin causing a resistant hypothalamus and eventually almost no leptin effect.
 From then all ghrelin production causes insatiable appetite.

 Pediatric eating problems

 Eating issues such as "picky eating" affects about 25% of children, but among children with development disorders this number may be significantly higher, which in some cases may be related to the sounds, smells, and tastes (sensory processing disorder).

 Pharmacology and treatment

-The glycemic index has been thought to effect satiety; however, a study investigating the effect of satiety found that a high-glycemic food, potatoes, reduced appetite more than a low glycemic index food.
+The glycemic index is thought to affect satiety; however a study investigating the effect of satiety found that the glycemic index of foods did not predict effects on satiety and food intake.